Who is G. David Garson, President, Statistical Associates Publishers?

-The main reason is piracy.
+However, the main reason for the former policy was piracy.
 By reposting without permission on other websites we do not control, out-dated and even erroneous material is on the web, constituting a disservice to readers and to us.
 A secondary reason is that passwords, by requiring registration, allow us to know where our material is used and gives readers the opportunity to make comments, which we value.

 How do I use the free pdf e-books?

-Why is there a delay in getting passwords?
+Why is there a delay in getting pdf ebooks?

 While e-books are still free, we do not have funds to hire processing staff.
 Delay is a price readers pay for free e-books.
-Sometimes passwords are sent the same hour, but when the office is closed for vacation it could take two weeks.
-In nearly all other cases, passwords are sent within two business days.
+Sometimes download links are sent the same hour, but when the office is closed for vacation it could take two weeks.
+In nearly all other cases, pdf book links are sent within two business days.
 Alternatively, some e-books are available instantly by purchasing them from Kindle on Amazon.com.

 Why do you use the e-book format rather than html pages?